mattkje/pi-pod-os/README.md

 # PiPod OS

-PiPod OS is a recreation of the classic iPod interface and functionality, optimized for Raspberry Pi devices.
+PiPod OS is a recreation of the classic iPod interface and functionality for Raspberry Pi devices.

+## Status
+**Pre-MVP**
+Only basic functionality is implemented.
+The system is not yet usable.

 ## Features

 * iPod-style menu navigation
 * Music playback with album artwork
-* Settings page for brightness, theme, volume, shuffle, and repeat
-* About page with system information
+* Optional support for jellyfin music library
+* More TBD...

 ## Tech Stack

 * **Language:** C++
 * **Target OS:** Raspberry Pi OS Lite
+* * Should work on anything, but goal is for this app to serve as the OS frontend, hence Pi OS Lite being the main target
 * **Libraries / Dependencies:**

     * SDL2 (Video, Audio, Input)